0

 From address This is the email address the system will insert in the "From" line of the email sent from the server.

-With LogicNets v8.4, the system supports sending email without a localhost email relay service, such as IIS6 or MailEnable.
-The system does still require a company/cloud-based email server, for example, Amazon SES or Microsoft Exchange.
+With LogicNets v8.4, the system supports sending email without a localhost email relay service like IIS6 or MailEnable.
+The system still requires a company/cloud-based email server; for example, Amazon SES or Microsoft Exchange.
 As part of these changes, LogicNets added the following settings to the system configuration:

 Setting Details